In person & online ocd therapy

 Exposure and Response Prevention (ERP)

 ERP is a specialized form of CBT and the gold standard for treating OCD.
 It involves gradually exposing individuals to feared contamination triggers in a controlled way, helping them resist the urge to perform rituals or compulsions.
 Over time, ERP reduces the distress associated with contamination fears and builds tolerance for uncertainty.
 For example, someone afraid of germs might start by touching a doorknob without washing their hands and work toward more challenging exposures, all while refraining from their usual compulsions.
-ERP helps rewire the brain’s response to fear and creates new learning oppurtunities, leading to lasting improvements.
+ERP helps rewire the brain’s response to fear and creates new learning opportunities, leading to lasting improvements.

 ERP Exposure Therapy for Contamination OCD